ownport/kvlite/docs/api.md

 - **get_uuid()**

     return one uuid.

     By `amount` argument you can define how many UUIDs will be generated and stored in cache if it's empty.
 By default 100 UUIDs will be generated.

-If mysql connection is available more fast way to use this method than global function - get_uuid()
+    For mysql connection, the generation of UUIDs is more fast than kvlite.get_uuid()

 - **get(self, criteria=None, offset=None, limit=ITEMS_PER_REQUEST)**

     returns documents selected from collection by criteria.
 How to define searching criterias please read <https://github.com/ownport/kvlite/blob/v0.5/docs/search-criterias.md>

     If the criteria is not defined, get() returns all documents.

     Hint: the combination `offset` and `limit` paramters can be used for pagination

     `offset` - starts with this position in database `limit` - how many document will be returned

 - put(k,v)     - put key/value to storage.
 The key has limitation - only 40 bytes length.
 The value can be string, list or tuple, dictionary
 - delete(k)    - delete key/value pair